dewadg/haro/README.md

 Note that callback should have signature as a function with 2 parameters; `context.Context` and payload (payload type should match topic type).

 We can also specify custom behavior for the registered subscriber.
 Currently, there are following possible behavior configurations:
-- `pubsub.Retry(count int)` for configuring number of maximum retry when error occurred
+- `haro.Retry(count int)` for configuring number of maximum retry when error occurred
-- `pubsub.DelayRetry(duration time.Duration)` for configuring delay between each retry
+- `haro.DelayRetry(duration time.Duration)` for configuring delay between each retry
-- `pubsub.OnRetry(func(retryCount int, lastError error))` for specifying callback when retry is performed
-- `pubsub.OnError(func(err error))` for specifying callback when error is occured
+- `haro.OnError(func(err error))` for specifying callback when error is occured

 ```go
 // Set retry